This story was corrected Sept. 28, 2016 to correct the annuity contribution Jeff Moss would receive upon a positive evaluation.

 The Beaufort County school board will carry out its annual evaluation of superintendent Jeff Moss next month.

 Board members may begin independently evaluating Moss after their regularly scheduled board meeting Oct.
-4, and will meet to discuss their feedback and create one review at a special-called meeting Oct.
+4. The board will meet to discuss their feedback and create one review at a special-called meeting Oct.
 6, chairwoman Mary Cordray said at Tuesday’s board meeting.

 The board will schedule another meeting by Oct.
-20 at which to present the final evaluation document to the superintendent.
+20 to present the final evaluation document to the superintendent.

 The evaluations cover July 1 of the previous year through June 30 of the current year.